akikodesu/CITS5504-DW-Project1/report.md

 Based on our fact and dimension tables, we can ask the following five business questions:

 Q1.
 How are fatalities distributed across states during nighttime hours in different seasons?
+适合填充地图 choropleth map
 Q2.
 How are fatalities distributed among age groups for each crash type?
+堆积条形图或分组条形图 stacked/grouped bar chart
 Q3.
 Within each two-hour time bin, how do fatalities compare between involving buses and those without bus involvement?
 Q4.
-How do fatality counts by road type and bus involvement differ during the Christmas period compared to non-Christmas periods?
+How do fatality counts by road type differ during the Christmas period compared to non-Christmas periods?
 Q5.
 How are fatality counts in 2023 distributed across states with varying percentages of the population aged 65 and above?

 ### StarNet Diagram

 Q1.
+Select
 Q2.
 Q3.
 Q4.